HITECHCRIME/HC_SG241_Raised_In_The_Cold/README.md

 will there be some _____- to grasp - mourn

-crushed all the bones to naysayers it's the bass that i'm drop brushed with the nails, what you saying it doesn't make sense
+crushed all the bones to naysayers will mourn it's the bass that i'm drop brushed with the nails, what you saying it doesn't make sense to us

 ```